Peanut Nutrition & Calories - Complete data of all nutrients

 In a few words, peanuts are incredibly rich in nutrients, such as proteins, fats, and fiber, while being low in net carbs.
 In micronutrient content, peanuts are an excellent source of copper, manganese, iron, vitamin E, and B complex vitamins.

-Peanuts are also full of phytochemicals with antioxidant properties that have various health-beneficial effects.
+Peanuts are also full of phytochemicals with antioxidant properties and various health-beneficial effects.

 Introduction